Pandemic influenza – Common questions

-- Pandemic influenza differs from seasonal influenza in that everyone is at risk of infection with the new strain, larger numbers of people catch it, and more people may die.
+- Pandemic influenza differs from seasonal influenza in that everyone is at risk of infection with the new strain and larger numbers of people catch it.

 - Current vaccines for seasonal influenza will not offer protection against pandemic influenza and need to be developed to target the specific virus.